esphome/esphome-docs/guides/faq.rst

 How do I use my Home Assistant secrets.yaml?
 --------------------------------------------

-If you want to keep all your secrets in one place, make a ``secrets.yaml`` file in the esphome directory with these contents (so it pulls in the contents of your main Home Assistant ``secrets.yaml`` file from one directory higher):
+If you want to keep all your secrets in one place, make a ``secrets.yaml`` or ``.secrets.yaml`` file in the esphome directory with these contents (so it pulls in the contents of your main Home Assistant ``secrets.yaml`` file from one directory higher):

 .. code-block:: yaml